-More and more computer users tend to hook their machine with two or more monitors for more productive work or better field of vision when playing game.
+More and more users tend to hook their machine with two or more monitors for more productive work or better field of vision when playing PC games.
 We have to say, compared to configuring another standalone computer, a dual or triple monitor setup from a single computer is far more cost-effective and convenient.
 However, for those who need to do screen recording on multi-screen computers, it may become a headache on how to record multiple monitors at the same time.
 Here in this guide, we will show you a simple method to capture on your multi-monitor computer.

 Many Screen Recorders Don’t Support Multi-Screen Recording

 There are piles of screen recorders in the market.
 But the truth is many programs like web-based online ones, browser screen recorder, and some out-dated open source tools don’t features capturing multiple displays.
-Also, although some desktop screen recorders function well on recording a single display like the primary/main, secondary or third monitor alone, but most of them lack feature of grabbing all of the computer desktops simultaneously.
+Also, although some desktop screen recorders function well on recording a single display like the primary/main, secondary or third monitor alone, but some still lack feature of grabbing all of the computer desktops simultaneously.
 At this time, you can work it out by running multiple recording apps to record each desktop separately at one time, or digging around a decent screen recorder that embraces multi-screen capture.

-RecMaster is our recommendation here, because it not only empowers you to select and record full screen of any monitor, but also allows you to record the multiple monitors at the same time once you select the whole area.
+RecMaster is our recommendation here, because it not only empowers you to select and record screen of any monitor, but also allows you to record the multiple monitors at the same time once you select the whole area.
 You can get this multi-monitor screen video recorder downloaded and installed on your computer.
 Currently, it’s compatible well with Windows machine running Windows XP, 7, 8 and 10, and Mac desktop/laptop running Mac OS X 10.11 or later.

 After you finishing the installation and launching RecMaster, you will find several recording options located on the main UI.
 And among these modes, Game Mode (only for Windows now), Full Screen and Custom Area are the most commonly used ones for general desktop recording.
 The other two Webcam and Audio only are especially designed for filming yourself via front camera and grabbing sound from computer or microphone.